 - Depending on how much storage you require, the initial set-up of your NAS can be complex.
 It’s far easier to start off with a less demanding NAS system and scale it gradually.

 It only makes sense that businesses want the best storage available, but, of course, price plays a significant factor in all of this.
 Roughly speaking the Cloud will cost in the region on £80 per TB, while NAS Drives are more like £250.
 These are averages, so they could vary either way.
 Finally, bear in mind that a NAS Drive does not incur more long term costs after the initial set up, while the Cloud does.
 Making a one-off investment in a NAS Drive more attractive.

 Which storage system is best for you?

 Option 1 – Cloud

 If a company doesn’t have a permanent base, or predominantly has employees who work remotely but all need access to the company information at the same time.
 This works best for small companies that are not using an enormous amount of data and who don’t want to be constrained by long term financial contracts.

 This works best when the majority of the employees are all based on the same workspace and where a central location is required for files.

 NAS Drives work well for companies that have a lot of data being processed, and do not want any limitations or access issues.
 It works well for companies who are willing to spend more on storage than with the Cloud but do not have the finances or need, for a large server.

 About EC-MSP, your technology partner

-EC-MSP is one of the most trusted IT support providers in London.
+EC-MSP is an IT consultancy in London for your technical needs.
 If you would like more help advice and support with technology for your business, contact us today to see how we can help.